mikeevmm/QOP/README.md

 # QOP

-QOP<sup>1</sup> is a quantum variational optimizer simulator written in C.
+QOP¹ is a quantum variational optimizer simulator written in C, with a Python interface.

 ## Getting Started

+## C

 In order to build the current codebase, just clone the repository and run `make all`: